Matt Nagy: Chicago Bears

 Following Trubisky's departure via free agency, the 2021 season began with Andy Dalton as the Bears' starting quarterback over first-round rookie Justin Fields, while Nagy promoted safeties coach Sean Desai to defensive coordinator after Pagano retired.
 Fields was named the starter in Week 3 against the Cleveland Browns after Dalton suffered an injury, but the offense struggled with just 47 net yards as Fields was sacked nine times and recorded only one net passing yard.
 Nagy surrendered play calling back to Lazor for the next week's game against Detroit.
 Despite a 3–2 start, the Bears went on a five-game losing streak for the third consecutive year with Fields suffering multiple injuries.
 On October 25, Nagy tested positive for COVID-19, resulting in special teams coordinator Chris Tabor assuming head coaching duties for Week 8 against the San Francisco 49ers.
-Chicago would finish the season with a 6–11 record, their first losing season since 2017 and Nagy's first as a head coach.
+Chicago finished the season with a 6–11 record, their first losing season since 2017 and Nagy's first as a head coach.